rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.17/readme.md

 ## 2. Requirements

-**US 5.1.17:** As a Doctor, I want to update an operation requisition, so that the Patient has access to the necessary healthcare
+**US 5.1.17:** As a Doctor, I want to update an operation requisition, so that the Patient has access to the necessary healthcare.

 **Acceptance Criteria:**